Computer Science & IT

 Key employability skills

 Graduates can use their skills across a range of careers.
-It is vital for you to not only become more aware of the skills you will gain through your course and other experiences, and to learn to effectively articulate these skills to prospective employers.
+It is vital for you to not only become more aware of the skills you will gain through your course and other experiences, but also to learn how to effectively articulate these skills to prospective employers.

 • Ability to critically evaluate and analyse complex problems, and devise appropriate solutions